leonard-seydoux/pycpt/README.md

 The [cpt-city](http://seaviewsensing.com/pub/cpt-city/) website maintained by J. J. Green is a community-curated archive of color palettes collected from many projects (e.g., GMT, cmocean, Matplotlib, and more).
 Palettes are organized in family folders and typically include metadata files like `DESC.xml` and `COPYING.xml` that describe provenance and licensing.

+## License and Usage

 This package is shipped with a `cpt-city/` directory that contains the entire archive obtained from the website.
+The archive can be rebuilt with the `pycpt.update_bundle()` method.
 Be mindful that individual palettes may carry different licenses-refer to the accompanying `COPYING.xml` files.
+This archive only contains palettes for which redistribution is permitted.
 Learn more at on the [cpt-city](http://seaviewsensing.com/pub/cpt-city/) website.

 ## Installation